 Why do this?
 For customers that do not want to manage their own infrastructure, this provides a way to have the main repositories managed on-cloud, and therefore all disk space and backup issues to be the responsibility of the cloud provider.
 Users just get their own clones (workspaces), which are always disposable.

 Another way to think of this is that our 3DSCM system will be similar to a service like GitHub or GitLab!

+A more general; reason for using Connected Software is so that customers can have 1 system that manages all of their data.
+3DExperience manages their hardware design data, so having it manage their software data too keeps everything together.
+This also then brings the power of other 3DExperience apps to bear on the managed software source.

 Regions and Tenants